 Check out the artisanal market on Tuesday in Plaza del Sol

-Oh wow.
-It wasn’t there when I was visiting.
-This town has indeed grown.
-This lively market is definitely going to delight all your senses.
+A recent addition as the town has grown, this lively market is definitely going to delight all your senses.
 It’s an outburst of colors, flavors, and scents.

 Spend a fancy day at La Patrona Polo and Equestrian Club

-La Patrona Polo and Equestrian Club has also a sister property on the beach that serves as a beach club.
-Open from Tuesday through Sunday, for only 400 MXN you can enjoy luxury facility on the beach until after the sun goes down.
+La Patrona Polo and Equestrian Club have also a sister property on the beach that serves as a beach club.
+Open from Tuesday through Sunday, for only 800 MXN you can enjoy luxury facilities on the beach until after the sun goes down.

 Scattered around San Pancho you will find amazing art that brightens up the otherwise boring grey walls.
-Start a art huting gam and let me know what you find.
+Start an art-hunting game and let me know what you find.

-Some hints: Some amazing graffitis are to be found by Plaza de la Hermandad and others on the lateral streets that lead to the beach.
+Some hints: Some amazing murals are to be found by Plaza de la Hermandad and others on the lateral streets that lead to the beach.

 I look forward to seeing what you have found! 🙂